Sisyphean Tasks in Business

 Automation and Efficiency:

-Sisyphus’s eternal struggle can represent the need for better solutions in the workplace, such as automating repetitive tasks to free up time for more valuable work.
+Sisyphus’s eternal struggle can represent the need for better workplace solutions, such as automating repetitive tasks to free up time for more valuable work.

 In modern terms, avoiding “Sisyphean” tasks in business means streamlining operations, automating where possible, and ensuring that every job has a clear goal and contributes to the overall objectives of the company.